Parachute School of Toronto: Notable events

 In 2008, Parachute School of Toronto was the host of the Ontario Provincial Skydiving Championships.
 This event had not been held in 15 years and was revived by members of PST.
 PST once again hosted this event in September 2009.

-In August 2009 PST is organizing a national reunion to bring together skydivers from across the country who were instrumental in the development of the sport in Canada.
+In August 2009, PST organized a national reunion to bring together skydivers from across the country who were instrumental in the development of the sport in Canada.
 The reunion will also facilitate a Canadian POPs ("Parachutists Over Phorty") record attempt.

 Online Presence

 Parachute School of Toronto also has an interactive online presence via both Facebook, Twitter and public forums.
 Online user reviews of the dropzone have been very favourable.

 Deaths and Notable Incidents

 The centre is notable for having three fatal accidents between July 2013 and July 2014.
 A total of 4 fatalities had occurred during the operations at Baldwin airport.